Coma-Web-Development/zabbix-website-monitor/README.md

 ```

 **Important:**
-- All parameters must be separated by ";" symbol
+- All parameters must be separated by semic9olon (;) symbol
 - First parameter is the address with or without the port
 - Second parameter is the protocol that will be used
-- Last ";" symbol is needed and if the line does not has, the host will be ignored
+- Last semicolon (;) symbol is needed and if the line does not has, the host will be ignored

 **How it will work?**

 The Zabbix LLD script, that will discover all the URLs to be monitored, will read all the files inside that directory to get all hosts that will be monitored.
+Every file will containe one host per line.

 # Documentation